-In 1989, a young Pierre Capy worked in the field of interior landscape, installing and maintaining Ficus trees in malls and other indoor spaces.
-One day, he walked up to a coffee shop in Harvard Square in Cambridge, Massachusetts and ordered a regular coffee expecting nothing more than his daily pick-me-up.
-Within two weeks he quit his job and began working at Coffee Connection under specialty coffee guru George Howell.
+In 1989, a young Pierre Capy worked in the field of interior landscape, installing and maintaining Ficus trees in malls.
+One day, he walked up to a coffee shop in in Cambridge, Massachusetts and ordered a regular coffee expecting nothing more than his daily pick-me-up.
+Within two weeks he had quit his job and began working at that café – The Coffee Connection in Harvard Square.

-After spending two years studying the art and science of coffee -- Pierre got an early jump on the rapid proliferation of coffee shops when his mother convinced him to return to Vermont and open up a shop serving Coffee Connection coffee in his hometown of Brattleboro.
-When the Coffee Connection was sold to Starbucks in 1994, Pierre began roasting his own beans, and thus Mocha Joe’s Roasting Company was born.
+After spending two years working for specialty coffee guru George Howell, Pierre got an early jump on the rapid proliferation of coffee shops, opening a shop serving Coffee Connection coffee in his hometown of Brattleboro.
+When the Coffee Connection was sold to Starbucks in 1994, Pierre began roasting his own beans, and Mocha Joe’s Roasting Company was born.

-An industry leader in social responsibility, Mocha Joe’s Roasting Company offers a wide variety of high quality, certified Organic, Fair Trade, and Rainforest Alliance coffees, and has Direct Trade programs in both Cameroon and Nicaragua.
-We understand that healthy ecosystems in coffee producing regions and sustainable, economic relationships are essential to producing a quality product here in Vermont.
+Over 20 years later, Mocha Joe’s Café remains an iconic downtown business.
+Mocha Joe’s Roasting Company now has over 100 wholesale customers throughout the Northeast, and a talented staff of 7, all committed to the science and craft of great coffee.
+An industry leader in social responsibility, we offer a variety of high quality, certified Organic, Fair Trade, and Rainforest Alliance coffees, and have Direct Alternative programs in Cameroon, Guatemala, and Bolivia.
+We believe that healthy ecosystems and sustainable economic relationships in coffee producing regions are essential to producing the quality coffees we serve here in Vermont.